-PTIT stands for Pre-Trial Intervention – Traffic.
-The individuals who are eligible for PTIT are offered the opportunity to opt-in at their first court appearance (also referred to as a traffic court arraignment).
-For those that do opt-in, their case is transferred out of the original courtroom and transferred to the PTIT calendar.
+Individuals eligible for PTIT are offered the opportunity to opt-in at their first court appearance (also referred to as a traffic court arraignment).
+If you opt-in, your case is transferred out of the original courtroom and added to the PTIT calendar.

 Out Of State Drivers

 PTIT is great for out-of-state drivers as well as Georgia drivers.
 You may have been cited for an offense that would normally not be a reportable offense for Georgia drivers.
-However, if you have an out-of-state license, Georgia will report all offenses to your home state.
+However, if you have an out-of-state license, Georgia reports all offenses to your home state.
 As a result, a reduction to a non-reportable offense may not provide you the same benefit that a Georgia driver would receive.